 New to the book, and finding it hard to read?
-Lots of people report this, and we mostly hear from those who do finally managed it.
-So I’d suggest the following:
+Many report this, so I’d suggest the following:

 - Jump straight into Chapter 2, The Shadow of the Past.
 All you need to know is that Frodo inherited the ring from his uncle Bilbo, who is now far away.

 - Continue with Chapter 3, Three Is Company, where the Black Riders appear.

 - Then skip to Chapter 9, At the Sign of The Prancing Pony.
 The story will still make sense.
 And this is how it was done in the Jackson films, and in the much earlier BBC dramatization.